 If you are considering a ground source heat pump, you need to ensure the following:

-- Your home must have enough garden space for a borehole or horizontal array.
+- There is enough garden space for a horizontal array.
+That said, a borehole installation is an option for those short on space.
 You will also need to consider access to the site for excavation machinery.

-- There is no point installing a heat pump of any sort in a home that is not well-insulated.
+- There is no point installing a heat pump of a home that is not well-insulated.
 A home with a high heat demand will need a larger system which will be expensive to buy, expensive to install and very expensive to run.

-- It will need to be paired with a suitable heating system and as mentioned above, is most efficient with underfloor heating.
+- It will need to be paired with a suitable heating system and is most efficiently paired with underfloor heating.

 Ground source heat pumps are expensive to install but they offer a high RHI return and the lowest running cost of any renewable energy.
 Systems are generally reliable and long-lasting.